 Alterna Savings is a credit union incorporated and domiciled in Ontario, Canada under The Credit Unions and Caisses Populaires Act (Ontario) (the "Act") as Alterna Savings and Credit Union Limited and is a member of Central 1 Credit Union ("Central 1").
-Qualifying member deposits are insured by the Deposit Insurance Corporation of Ontario ("DICO").
+Alterna Savings is regulated by and its qualifying member deposits are insured by the Financial Services Regulatory Authority ("FSRA").